What is the social issue being addressed by Enchanted Makeovers?

 The Center for Disease Control (CDC) is also focusing on the impact of environment and overall well-being as evidenced by their study conclusion “Well-being is a positive outcome that is meaningful for people and for all sectors of society.
 Good living conditions are fundamental to well-being”.

 Enchanted Makeovers’ unique model nurtures women and children living in shelters.
-Many women and children living in homeless shelters are there because they have escaped situations of domestic violence, sexual abuse, family addiction, post-traumatic stress disorder (PTSD) or other extremely challenging situations.
+Many women and children living in shelters are there because they have escaped situations of domestic violence, sex trafficking, family addiction, post-traumatic stress disorder (PTSD) or other extremely challenging situations.
 Through various projects, programs and makeovers of the physical space, women and children are introduced to a way of life, a way of thinking that helps to shift their outlook about their lives and possibilities for the future.
-The shelter is physically and emotionally transformed into a “beacon of hope” With each shelter project, Enchanted Makeovers is demonstrating that everyone is worthy of hope, dignity and respect.
+A path is created for creativity, self-expression and worth.

-Enchanted Makeovers creates an environment that is motivating and inspiring.
-An environment is created that uplifts and reminds women and children living in shelters that they are worthy and that all things are possible.
-Enchanted Makeovers also supports women and female veterans through our mentoring program “The Sacred Sewing Room”.
+Enchanted Makeovers also supports women and female veterans through our educational/mentoring program “The Sacred Sewing Room”.
 This program does not just set-up sewing rooms full of fabric, thread, patterns and machines.
 This program shares the life skill of sewing that also serves as an important coping skill and possible future job skill.
 On an on-going basis, Enchanted Makeovers’ volunteer sewing instructors hold classes in the “Sacred Sewing Room”.
-In addition, Enchanted Makeovers has a toll-free number “855-She is Me” available to anyone (e.g. female veterans, victims of domestic violence etc.) who wishes to contact the organization as a resource.
+A skill is learned and a path created for self expression and worth.

 Enchanted Makeovers’ model has an unmatched ability to create a connection with the shelter, its residents and the surrounding community.
 This is a key element in effectively accomplishing how the organization addresses this complex social issue.
 In fact, community involvement is a major part of how the National Coalition for Homeless Veterans advises people to help: “If you are not already part of an organization, align yourself with other people who are interested in attacking this issue.
 It is time to bring people together around this critical need.”